-But let’s get back to this recipe for Christmas pinwheel cookies!
-There are some Christmas cookies that look impressive, but are a little bit lacking in the flavor department, but these cookies deliver on both fronts.
-They’re so pretty on a tray of Christmas cookies, but they also taste amazing!
-The secret is a splash of almond extract, which adds a lovely aroma and flavor to complement the vanilla.
+But letโs get back to this recipe for Christmas pinwheel cookies!
+Some Christmas cookies look impressive but are a little bit lacking in the flavor department.
+Luckily, these cookies deliver on both fronts.
+Theyโre so pretty on a tray of Christmas cookies, but they also taste amazing!
+The secret is a splash of almond extract, which adds a lovely aroma and flavor to complement the vanilla.ย

 See recipe card below this post for ingredient qualities and full instructions.